Planned Giving

 • You can assign ownership of a policy that is not fully paid.
 In return, you receive a charitable contribution deduction for the current cash value of a policy.
 You can then make annual fully-deductible cash gifts to enable the Foundation to pay the premiums and continue the policy.

 • The third way to make a gift of life insurance is to take out a new policy, naming Lenoir Community College Foundation as both the owner and beneficiary.
-The premium payments on the policy made by you to the Foundation and then to the insurance company are fully deductible as a charitable contribution.
+The premium payments on the policy you make to the Foundation and the insurance company are fully deductible as a charitable contribution.

-• You can choose to turn in a policy for its current cash value and use the cash to make a gift to the Lenoir Community College Foundation.
-Such a gift could be made outright or could be used to set up a life income gift for you or another beneficiary.
+• You can turn in a policy for its current cash value and use the cash to make a gift to the Lenoir Community College Foundation.
+Such a gift could be made outright or used to set up a life income gift for you or another beneficiary.

 Gifts of Farms and Homes